-In quenched QCD, we have demonstrated that when the number density of the instantons and anti-instantons and the low-mode density increase, chiral symmetry breaking is induced~\cite{Hasegawa2,Hasegawa4}.
-Therefore, the outcomes shown in Figs.~\ref{fig:Spec_dens_8xx3x16} and~\ref{fig:hist_Q} and Table~\ref{tb:top_ins} indicate that chiral symmetry breaking at the low temperature would be emaciated by increasing the intensity of the external magnetic fields.
-We will confirm this effect on the chiral symmetry breaking in subsection~\ref{sec:chiral_symmetry_breaking}.
+In quenched QCD, we have demonstrated that when the number density of instantons and anti-instantons and the low-mode density increase, chiral symmetry breaking is induced~\cite{Hasegawa2,Hasegawa4}.
+Therefore, the outcomes shown in Figs.~\ref{fig:Spec_dens_8xx3x16} and~\ref{fig:hist_Q} and Table~\ref{tb:top_ins} indicate that chiral symmetry breaking at low temperature would be emaciated by increasing the intensity of external magnetic fields.
+We will confirm this effect on chiral symmetry breaking in subsection~\ref{sec:chiral_symmetry_breaking}.